Deependra-Das/TowerDefence2D/README.md

 ### Core Gameplay
  - Grid based level to place turrets & defend a block at the exit
- - Sruvive 5 enemy waves to win the game
+ - Survive 5 enemy waves to win the game
  - Preparation time at the beginning & in between enemy waves
  - Killing Enemies drops currency to buy new or upgrade existing turret towers to prepare for next wave
  - If enemy reaches the block at the exit, the player takes damage to health
- - if health reaches 0, its game over
+ - If health reaches 0, its game over

 ### Enemy Wave System
  - Enemies get spawned in specific order & number (flexible) for each & every Wave